rjrobinson/event_horizon/db/pages/getting-started.md

 ## Installation

 *Note: The software and instructions in this guide were designed for users running a UNIX-like operating system (i.e. Mac OS X or Linux).
 Windows is currently untested and some of the software/instructions may not work or will require modification.
-If you are using Windows, consider installing a version of Linux on a Virtual Machine.
+If you are using Windows, consider using [Nitrous.IO][nitrous-io] for a complete, in-browser development environment or installing a version of Linux on a Virtual Machine.
 [This guide][ubuntu-vm] offers instructions on how to install Ubuntu Linux on a Virtual Machine in Windows.*

 To complete the challenges you'll need to setup your local development environment.
 At a minimum you'll need to install Ruby to run your code and a text editor to edit your files.
 Once Ruby is installed, you can get the **et** gem to download and submit challenges.